miketahani/proof-of-concept/localstorage-events-namespaces/README.md

 ### 2. Namespaces

-The `useLocalStorageNS` hook takes a namespace and a storage area and returns a proxy that acts just like the provided area but with two additional methods:
+The `useLocalStorageNamespace` hook takes a namespace and a storage area and returns a proxy that acts just like the provided area but with two additional methods:

 1. `clear`, which clears the keys for the namespace in the storage area
 2. `getNS`, which returns an array of `[key, value]` for the keys in the namespace